matloff/fasteR/README.md

 ```

-So, **y2** is just what we need---the original file contents broken down
+So, **allWords** is just what we need---the original file contents broken down
 into individual words, with no empty words.

 R's '!=' means "not equal to."
 By the way, '!' means "not" in R, e.g.